yadymartinez/ML-FizzBuzz-Project/README.md

 The objective is to have a model that estimates a high probability for the target class (and consequently a low probability for the other classes).
 Minimizing the cost function cross entropy.
 The gradient vector of this cost function with regards to $\theta_k$ is given by Equation 3:

-Cross entropy gradient vector for class k
+Cross entropy gradient vector for class $k$

 $\bigtriangledown \theta_k J(\Theta) = \frac{1}{m}\sum_{i=1}^{m}(\hat{p}_k^{(i)}-y_k^{(i)}) x^{(i)}$ Equation (3)